arturesteves/sec-project/README.md

 a **N** number of replicas will initiated.
 The replicas will follow a Fail-Arbitrary Algorithm: Authenticated-Data Byzantine Quorum to ensure the synchronization between them and provide a reliable service when the number of faults are under **f**.
-To bootstrap the replicas simply call the **bootstrap.bat** batch file under the root server directory. args
+To bootstrap the replicas simply call the **bootstrap.bat** batch file under the root server directory.
+Args:
 `1st arg` Specifies the number of failures to tolerate, the default value is 1, which will bootstrap a total of 4 replicas
+`2nd arg` Pass the character '**c**' to remove the database and the keystore.
+To use it it's required to pass the 1st arg.

 Example:
 `...\server>bootstrap.bat` Tolerate a maximum of 1 failure or